zalando-stups/documentation/user-guide/access-control.rst

 It is also not unlikely, that your application fulfills multiple roles at once.
 For example, for service-to-service authorization, where no human can be involved, your application will be resource owner and client at once in order to create access tokens for itself.
-You should always try to be a client only and only work with delegated permissions as that frees you have doing authorization of any kind on your own or handling credentials.
+You should always try to be a client only and only work with delegated permissions as that frees you from doing authorization of any kind on your own or handling credentials.

 --------------
 STUPS concepts